mjstewart/rereaddit/README.md

 # rereaddit

 ## In progress
-Track and manage unread reddit comments
+Chrome extension to track and manage unread reddit comments